searceinc/RStoolKit/README.md

 - **`RStooKit`** is free and open sourced under the [MIT license](https://github.com/searceinc/RStoolKit/blob/master/LICENSE).
 - We appreciate and happy to accept the pull requests from anyone.
 Read the [contributing guide](https://github.com/searceinc/RStoolKit/blob/master/CONTRIBUTING.md) before submit your pull request.
+- If you want add your query or modify something on the documentation page, feel free to get the documents under the `/src/doc/`.